DEVOTIONALS

 Which is more important to you, receiving a gift from someone,

-giving a gift to someone, or having a great relationship with them?
+giving a gift to another person, or having a great relationship

-Some people give gifts as an act of love.
+Some give gifts as an act of love.

-Some people give gifts because they feel an obligation to give them.
+Some give gifts because they feel an obligation to give them.

-Some people give gifts to others because they are in need.
+Some give gifts to others because they see they are in need.

 We receive big gifts, small gifts, expensive gifts, cheap gifts,